ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

     commit
     save

-### Applying Firewall Rules to Zones
+### Applying firewall rules to zones

-You will now apply the firewall rules to the communication between zones.
+Apply the firewall rules to the communication between zones.

 Use the following commands in `configure` mode: